 Fionn stood straight, face open, smile gone.

 Osric stood at the circle's center, grey-bearded and thick through the shoulders, arms crossed.
-Beside him stood Renn, younger, leaner, demonstrating the hold on a practice crossbow.
-Twenty now, the boy Torven had pulled from dragon fire, serving as assistant instructor.
+Beside him stood Renn, younger, leaner, demonstrating the hold on a practice crossbow, twenty-two now, the boy Torven had pulled from dragon fire.

 "Formation!"
 Osric called.
 "Dragon line.
 You know it."